zowe/zowe-cli/docs/How_config_files_are_merged.md

 C:\Users\YourUserName\.zowe\zowe.config.json
 ```

 The following command shows every value obtained from every configuration file.
 With this command you do **NOT** see the resulting values after the configurations are merged.
 Instead, you see each value from each configuration file.
-While it requires a detailed inspection of the output, you can find the incorrect property value and know from which configuration file that value came.
+While it requires a detailed inspection of the output, you can find an incorrect property value and know from which configuration file that value came.
 ```
 zowe config list --locations T:\proj_config\zowe.config.user.json: